 Continue to explore ways to increase program awareness around instant rebates on Most Efficient Appliances; refrigerators, clothes washers & dryers, room air conditioners.

-Continue monitoring EM&V and market data (eg on free-ridership, net-to-gross) to ensure optimization of the program’s measures and incentives.
+Continue monitoring evaluation, monitoring, and verification (EM&V) and market data (e.g., on free-ridership, net-to-gross) to ensure optimization of the program’s measures and incentives.

 The Company is also screening to see if heat pump dryers could be added as a cost-effective measure.

 7. Residential New Construction (Electric and Gas)

+The Residential New Construction program offers financial incentives and no-cost education, training and technical support to builders and homeowners to promote the construction of high performing energy-efficient single family, multifamily and income eligible homes.
+The program helps residential new construction and major renovation projects meet high energy performance standards and provides education and training support to builders, designers, tradespeople, and code officials.

 7.1 Offerings

 Design and Construction Assistance